TCU Student Takes Quarantine Crafts to the Next Level, Creating a Budding Art Career — Meet Alexis Ho | PaperCity Magazine

 PC: Most of your clientele consists of college students.
 Have you had others interested in buying your art?

 AH: Yes.
-As a matter of fact, an old friend’s mom, who ran the Straight Jesuit High School auction this year, asked me to put one of my paintings in it.
+As a matter of fact, an old friend’s mom, who ran the Strake Jesuit High School auction this year, asked me to put one of my paintings in it.
 So I painted a black marble background with a teal Chanel logo on it.

 I didn’t think it would sell because it was during COVID-19, and it was a silent auction, where people walked around and bid on it.
 But she texted me yesterday and told me it sold for $110.
 Usually I would sell it for $40.